univention/univention-corporate-server/doc/manual/mail/configuration-server.rst

 Mail storage on NFS
 -------------------

-Dovecot supports storing e-mails and index files on cluster filesystems and on NFS.
+Dovecot supports storing emails and index files on cluster file systems and on NFS.
 Some settings are necessary to prevent data loss in certain situations.

 The following settings assume that mailboxes are not accessed simultaneously by